navytux/pygolang/README.rst

 - `golang.context` provides contexts to propagate cancellation and task-scoped values among spawned goroutines.

-- `golang.sync` provides low-level primitives - for example
-  `sync.Once` and `sync.WaitGroup` - that are sometimes useful too.
+- `golang.sync` provides `sync.WorkGroup` to spawn group of goroutines working on a common task.
+It also provides low-level primitives - for example `sync.Once` and `sync.WaitGroup` - that are sometimes useful too.

 See `Go Concurrency Patterns: Context`__ for overview of contexts.